 Your Coordinator ??

-[Written notes beneath typed letter, not known whose writing it is, appears to be Lorin Ginther's, because it is all capitalized writing:]
+[Ed: Written notes beneath typed letter, not known whose writing it is, appears to be Lorin Ginther's, because it is all capitalized writing such as he writes:]

 ELCW, or other church group catering.

 Local catering or restaurant catering.